Chia-Network/chiavdf/README.md

 a source wheel on PyPi.
 See `.github/workflows/build.yml`. setup.py adds a dependency on [pybind11](https://github.com/pybind/pybind11) that is then managed by [cibuildwheel](https://github.com/joerick/cibuildwheel).
-Further installation is then available via `pip install chiapos` e.g.
+Further installation is then available via `pip install chiavdf` e.g.

 ## Building Timelord and related binaries
-In addition to building the required binary and source wheels for Windows, MacOS and Linux, chiapos can be used to compile vdf_client and vdf_bench. vdf_client is the core VDF process that completes the Proof of Time submitted to it by the Timelord.
+In addition to building the required binary and source wheels for Windows, MacOS and Linux, chiavdf can be used to compile vdf_client and vdf_bench. vdf_client is the core VDF process that completes the Proof of Time submitted to it by the Timelord.
 This also includes a benchmarking tool to get a sense of the iterations per second of a given CPU called vdf_bench.
 Try